naveedn/naveed-website/content/posts/2020-03-13-evaluating-the-alternatives-to-the-leetcode-style-interview.md

 2. It should be a realistic proxy for everyday development, and lets a candidate leverage their prior work experience in demonstrating tech skills
 3. They should be of sufficient technical complexity to allow a candidate to demonstrate the depth of their knowledge, distinguishing them from mid-level engineers (while also respecting rule 1)

-The solutions above, while close, don't fully satisfy the criteria for a sane and rigorous interview process.
-In my experience, there was a certain class of interview that did meet all the criteria above, one that hasn't been discussed yet.
+The solutions above, while close, don't fully satisfy my criteria for a sane and rigorous interview process -- although if I saw more of Alternative 1 or 3, I'd be satisfied.
+In my experience, there was a certain class of interview that met all the criteria above and hasn't been discussed yet.
 So, without further ado, check out [](https://www.naveed.dev/posts/alternative-senior-engineer-interview-process)[a sane and fair process for conducting senior software engineering interviews](https://www.naveed.dev/posts/alternative-senior-engineer-interview-process).

-However, like I alluded to earlier, there is no one-size-fits all.
+**NOTE:** As I alluded to earlier, there is no one-size-fits all.
 If the current non-LeetCode based assessments are your jam, then more power to you!
 I would recommend taking a look at [Hiring Without Whiteboards](<https://github.com/poteto/hiring-without-whiteboards>) so you can find your next company! <3

 - - -